-Recent Accounting Pronouncements - In March 2016, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update 2016-09, "Improvements to Employee Share-Based Payment Accounting" ("ASU 2016-09").
+In March 2016, the FASB issued Accounting Standards Update 2016-09, "Compensation - Stock Compensation (Topic 718)" ("ASU 2016-09").
 ASU 2016-09 is intended to simplify various aspects of how share-based payments are accounted for and presented in financial statements.
-The standard is effective prospectively for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption permitted.
+The standard is effective prospectively for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016, with early adoption permitted.
 The Company is currently evaluating the effect this standard will have on its consolidated financial statements and related disclosures.

-In February 2016, the FASB issued Accounting Standards Update 2016-02, "Leases" ("ASU 2016-02"), which provides new accounting guidance on leases.
+In February 2016, the FASB issued Accounting Standards Update 2016-02, "Leases (Topic 842)" ("ASU 2016-02"), which provides new accounting guidance on leases.
 ASU 2016-02 requires lessees to recognize leases on their balance sheets, and leaves lessor accounting largely unchanged.
 The amendments in ASU 2016-02 are effective for fiscal years beginning after December 15, 2018 and interim periods within those fiscal years.
 Early application is permitted for all entities.
 ASU 2016-02 requires a modified retrospective approach for all leases existing at, or entered into after, the date of initial application, with an option to elect to use certain transition relief.
 The Company is currently evaluating the impact of this new standard on its consolidated financial statements and related disclosures.

-In August 2014, the FASB issued Accounting Standards Update 2014-15, "Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern" ("ASU 2014-15").
+In August 2014, the FASB issued Accounting Standards Update 2014-15, "Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern" ("ASU 2014-15").
 ASU 2014-15 requires management to evaluate, at each annual and interim reporting period, whether there are conditions or events that raise substantial doubt about the entity's ability to continue as a going concern and provide related disclosures.
 ASU 2014-15 is effective for annual and interim reporting periods beginning January 1, 2017 and is not expected to have a material impact on the Company's consolidated financial statements.